Natural Draft Cooling Tower

 Environmental Impact: Natural draft cooling towers typically have lower energy consumption compared to mechanical draft towers, reducing operational costs and environmental footprint.

-Design
+Design of

 • Hyperbolic Shape: